A Finnish proverb: Every generation thinks that it is more intelligent than its parents and more wise than its children.

 Of course, that's only true if you assume that what Obama said to get elected are the same as what he actually believes, two things that are rarely the same for any politician in any democracy in the world.
 Which, funnily enough, is an example of Not So Different in of itself.

-George W. Bush himself fell victim to this when stating conditions to Fidel Castro for lifting the embargo on Cuba, such as internationally monitored elections and freeing political prisoners being held without bail.
-Castro's response was, essentially, you first.
+George W. Bush himself fell victim to this when stating conditions to Fidel Castro for lifting the embargo on Cuba, such as internationally monitored elections and freeing political prisoners being held without charge or trial.
+Castro's response was, essentially "you first".